-Michael jointed the School of Social Sciences in June 2016.
+Michael joined the School of Social Sciences in June 2016.
 He was previously a lecturer in media and cultural studies at University of East Anglia and has also taught sociology at UEL and University of Leicester.
 He was awarded his PhD by the Department of Media & Communications at the London School of Economics in October 2008.
 His doctoral research was funded by the AHRC and a subsequent monograph based on this work was awarded the 2012 BSA/Philip Abrams Memorial Prize.

 Michael’s research interests are in the areas of; national belonging, globalisation, sociology of everyday life, media events and rituals, mediatization, sport and discourse theory.